Congressional District # 12

 After the cleanup of the northern portion of the site was completed in 2005, the cleanup of the southern portion of the site was initiated.
 Construction of the site-wide remedy was completed in 2009.
 Cleanup activities undertaken since 2005 include removal of dioxin-contaminated soils; excavation of the Jennite Pit and the 22nd Street Lagoon; completion of the Area H cleanup; excavation and disposal of soils in the former PCP process area; additional injection of the HRC substrate to promote anaerobic biodegradation of groundwater contaminants; and construction of a treatment system.
 The treatment system includes use of hot water injection wells to remove non-aqueous phase liquids (NAPL) from groundwater.

-The site achieved construction completion status in September 2009.
+The site later achieved construction completion status in September 2009.
 The groundwater/NAPL treatment system will continue running for a number of years; however, more recent operational data show that the groundwater/NAPL separator is inefficient and must be expanded.
-Illinois EPA and U.S. EPA are planning to replace the current unit.
-The cumulative mass of contaminants removed by the system to date is about 1,419 lbs.
-Groundwater monitoring is being conducted on a quarterly basis to determine the effectiveness of the remedy.
+Illinois EPA and EPA began planning to replace the current unit in 2014.
+The cumulative mass of contaminants removed by the system to date exceeds 1,419 lbs.
+Illinois EPA is conducting groundwater monitoring on a quarterly basis to determine the effectiveness of the remedy.

 There are no property reuse plans at this time.
 The Madison County Health Department and Granite City each have an ordinance in place prohibiting the use of groundwater as a potable water source and the installation of private wells.
 The property is also zoned against residential development.
 The Agencies are finalizing an Institutional Control (IC)Implementation Plan to determine appropriate ICs for the site.
 The ICs will provide long-term protection to both the public and the environment and will ensure the integrity and effectiveness of the operating remedy by limiting land use and development to appropriate activities.